-Discovering that you and your family are the subjects of a Department of Social and Health Services (DSHS) investigation can be one of the most frightening and upsetting things a parent or caregiver can encounter.
+Discovering that you and your family are the subjects of a Department of Children, Youth, and Families (DCYF) investigation can be one of the most frightening and upsetting things a parent or caregiver can encounter.
 Fortunately, you don’t have to go through this process alone.
-Hiring an attorney who specializes in child abuse defense can help you understand the DSHS investigation and administration process, know your rights, and fight for your ability to keep your family together.
+Hiring an attorney who specializes in child abuse defense can help you understand the DCYF investigation and administration process, know your rights, and fight for your ability to keep your family together.

 How does a DCYF investigation work?

 In Washington, DCYF is the umbrella governmental organization under which Child Protective Services (CPS) operates.
 CPS receives reports of child abuse, determines whether these reports merit an investigation, then conducts investigations where appropriate.

 If CPS concludes that abuse or neglect of a child occurred in a particular case, it can direct families to services designed to prevent recurrence.
 CPS will often offer these services even when its investigation does not confirm the allegations of child abuse or neglect.

 - Financial and employment assistance